-The educational program for students in Senior Secondary promotes adult standards of behaviour based on cooperation, independence and self-discipline.
+The educational program for students in Secondary 11/12 promotes adult standards of behaviour based on cooperation, independence and self-discipline.

-Students in Senior Secondary are placed into the Victorian Certificate of Applied Learning – Foundation level (VCAL) or Applied Learning Program (ALP).
-These courses of study are undertaken over a two year period.
-Both programs are competency based and students are required to demonstrate skill acquisition and understanding through functional application both at school and in the community.
+Students in Secondary 11/12 are studying the Victorian Pathways Certificate.
+This course is undertaken over a two-year period.
+The program is competency based and students are required to demonstrate skill acquisition and understanding through functional application both at school and in the community.
 Decisions on the structure of a students’ program are based on individual needs, academic assessments and the considered view of teaching and Allied Health staff based on their knowledge of students and prospective programs.

 Students are offered a rich variety of activities within the following programs: